-During 2016, the Company recognized share-based compensation of \$60,357 (2015 - \$616,865), for the vested portion of these options, of which \$3,396 (2015 - \$603,817) was expensed as share-based compensation and \$56,961 (2015 - \$13,048) was included in exploration expenditures (note 5).
-Also during 2016, the Company recognized share-based compensation of \$52,926 for the vested portion of stock options previously granted in 2015, of which \$51,635 was expensed and \$1,291 was considered exploration expenditures (note 5).
+During 2016, the Company recognized share-based compensation of \$60,357 for vested portion of options granted during that period, of which \$3,396 was expensed and \$56,961 was considered exploration expenditures (note 5).
+The Company also recognized share-based compensation of \$52,926 for the vested portion of options previously granted of which \$51,635 was expensed and \$1,291 was considered exploration expenditures (note 5).